8 Quick MTT Tips to Help You Top the Leaderboard

 The tournament grind is tough.
 You can go months without a solid score, all the while watching other players succeed around you.

-Tournaments are nonetheless a higher-value format because of how soft the fields usually are.
+Tournaments are nonetheless a high-value format because of the soft competition.
 So, if you don’t mind the variance, or if you enjoy the format more than cash games, then by all means play tournaments.

 To improve your chances of tournament success, we’ve prepared 8 must-know tournament tips to share with you today.
 Instead of focusing on in-depth strategy, we’re going to discuss certain key fundamentals and mistakes to avoid.
 With these basics on lock, you’ll be on your way to crushing tournaments.

 1. Don’t try to maintain your starting stack